Surface photovoltage: Experimental methods

 Surface photovoltage measurements are performed by placing a wafer or sheet film of a semiconducting material on a ground electrode and positioning a kelvin probe a small distance above the sample.
-The surface is illuminated with light whose wavelength is scanned using a monochromator so as to vary the absorption depth of the photons.
+The surface is illuminated with light of fixed wavelength in industrial applications or with light whose wavelength is scanned using a monochromator so as to vary the absorption depth of the photons.
 The deeper in the semiconductor that carrier generation occurs, the fewer the number of minority carriers that will reach the surface and the smaller the photovoltage.
 On a semiconductor whose spectral absorption coefficient is known, the minority carrier diffusion length can in principle be extracted from a measurement of photovoltage versus wavelength.
 The optical properties of a novel semiconductor may not be well known or may not be homogeneous across the sample.
 The temperature of the semiconductor must be carefully controlled during an SPV measurement test thermal drift complicate the comparison of different samples.
 Typically SPV measurements are done in an AC-coupled fashion using a chopped light source rather than a vibrating Kelvin probe.